qiime2/docs/source/16s-overview.md

 ### Remove non-biological sequences

 Prior to clustering or denoising, it's very important to remove all nonbiological sequences in your reads.
-These include barcodes, primers, sequencing adapters, PCR spacers etc.
+These include barcodes, overhang region of primers, sequencing adapters, PCR spacers etc.
 Failure to remove these sequences will introduce clustering artifacts and make your results mostly useless.

 If you're using DADA2 to denoise your sequences, you can remove biological sequences at the same time as you call the denoising function.